Rothamsted/annotation/README.md

 ﻿# annotation
-fasta files and gff annotation files for genomes and sequences either not suitable for ENA/NCBI submission or intermediete updates in between main submissions.
+fasta and gff annotation files for genomes and sequences that are either not suitable for ENA/NCBI submission, or intermediete updates in between main submissions.